 Controlled Arch braces look a lot like traditional braces, but they function much differently.
 They use the same brackets and wires to apply force to your teeth, but the pattern of forces is different.

-Controlled Arch orthodontics is based on the understanding that it’s partly the action of muscles in the mouth that stimulate the growth and movement of the teeth and jaws.
+Controlled Arch Orthodontics is based on the understanding that it’s partly the action of muscles in the mouth that stimulate the growth and movement of the teeth and jaws.
 We know that crowded teeth are related at least in part to our softer diet, which means we don’t chew as much as our ancestors did (early humans spent about half their waking hours chewing).
-Therefore, Controlled Arch orthodontics are designed to emulate the natural forces of tongue, cheek, and jaw muscles.
-This creates a more efficient movement path, and one that is designed not just to move the teeth, but to stimulate the development of other tissues around the teeth.
+Therefore, Controlled Arch Orthodontics is designed to emulate the natural forces of the tongue, cheek, and jaw muscles.
+This creates a more efficient movement path and one that is designed not just to move the teeth, but to stimulate the development of other tissues around the teeth.

 The result is not just straight teeth, but changes to the appearance and function of related structures.